What Are Common Nouns? (with Examples)

 - A Gender-specific Noun.
 Gender-specific nouns are things which are definitely male or female (e.g., vixen, waitress, actress).

-- A Verbal Noun (gerund).
+- Verbal Noun.
 Verbal nouns represent actions (e.g., writing, dancing, thinking).
+(Verbal nouns have no verb-like qualities.)